 New Jersey Weapons Offenses

 New Jersey has some of the toughest gun laws in the nation and if you are facing weapons charges, it is essential that you get an experienced attorney working for you immediately.
 The attorneys of Cores & Associates include former county and state prosecutors who have years of experience handling weapons offenses and the knowledge to present an effective defense.
-Contact our office today to schedule your free consultation.
+Contact our office today to schedule your confidential consultation.

 New Jersey Weapons Offense Penalties